Orlando CepedaOrlando Manuel Cepeda Pennes

 In the World Series, the Cardinals defeated the Red Sox in seven games to clinch their second title of the 1960s.
 It was the crowning achievement of a 10-year run that saw Cepeda become one of the most respected players in baseball.

-Cepeda burst on the scene in 1958, batting .312 with 25 home runs and 96 RBI for the San Francisco Giants en route to being unanimously named the NL Rookie of the Year.
+Born Sept.
+17, 1937, in Ponce, Puerto Rico, Cepeda burst on the scene in 1958 at the age of 20, batting .312 with 25 home runs and 96 RBI for the San Francisco Giants en route to being unanimously named the NL Rookie of the Year.
 In 1961, Cepeda led the league with 46 home runs and 142 RBI, finishing second in the MVP vote.
+He became the first foreign-born player in the modern era (post 1900) to lead his league in home runs.

 “He is annoying every pitcher in the league,” said teammate Willie Mays during Cepeda’s rookie season of 1958.
 “He is strong, he hits to all fields and he makes all the plays.
 He's the most relaxed first-year man I ever saw.”